xeoncesta/GitLab/README.md

 # GitLab_ReleaseAutomation
-Automatically create releases in GitLab
+Automatically create releases in GitLab and update the ChangeLog.md as well.

 UseCase-
 1.While working on any merge request use the specified template & Label [~ Development Team]